UK REACH Competent Authority

 In the UK, the Competent Authority is hosted by the Health and Safety Executive, working with the Environment Agency and other government departments.

-The Competent Authority’s responsibilities under REACH will be to:
+The Competent Authority’s responsibilities under REACH are to:

 - Provide advice to interested parties on their respective responsibilities under REACH through a ‘helpdesk’.